KDotWare/Robloxian/README.md

 # Robloxian
-A customized roblox character where made in blender.
+A Roblox development kit made in Blender where you can export models to Roblox Studio.